 - In Mobile Suit Gundam: Iron-Blooded Orphans, Nobliss Gordon, the Corrupt Corporate Executive who seems to get away from manipulating everyone for his own interest was shot dead on the toilet in Ride Mass's revenge for Orga Itsuka, the person whom Nobliss's hitmen killed in cold blood.

 - Panty tries this against Stocking (who responds by wearing diapers) when they were conducting full scale warfare while transformed into alien robots.

-- In one episode Batou breaks into a building through a bathroom window, but not before pulling the man inside out through the very same window.
-Batou being Batou of coursee turns this into a comedic example.
+- In one episode Batou breaks into a building through a bathroom window, but not before pulling the man inside out through the very same window and knocking him out cold.
+Batou being Batou of course turns this into a comedic example.